How to Diagnose Early Ectopic Pregnancy Symptoms?Fertility Treatment

 - Continuous weakness and dizziness;

 - Pain in one side of the body;

 - Tender breasts;

 Keep in mind that the initial symptoms of ectopic pregnancy are just like the normal pregnancy, but if these symptoms last longer than they should, they may be the signs of a failed pregnancy.

 When do Ectopic Pregnancy Symptoms start?

 In a few cases, ectopic pregnancy has no evident symptoms and can only be diagnosed through ultrasound and pregnancy tests.
 However, most ectopic pregnancies have initial symptoms, including sharp pain in the abdomen and groin, vaginal spotting and bleeding, and digestive problems, all of which develop between the 6th and 12th weeks of pregnancy.
-Therefore, if you had any of these symptoms within the first few weeks of pregnancy, contact your doctor immediately.
+Therefore, contact your doctor immediately if you have any of these symptoms within the first few weeks of pregnancy.

 What causes an ectopic pregnancy?

 The main causes of ectopic pregnancy include: